Ferdinand57/test_repo/README.md

 <p style="color: blue;">This text is blue.</p>
 ```

-Inline styles have the highest priority because they are applied directly to the element.

 External and Internal Style Sheets: These styles are defined either in a separate CSS file linked to the HTML (external) or within a <style> tag in the HTML document itself (internal).
+Styles from external and internal style sheets have a lower priority than inline styles but will override browser defaults.
 For example:

 ```
 html